A360 Lena Highway: Construction problems

 The road mainly used to go through the territory of permafrost.
 Until 2014, only small areas near Tynda, Neryungri and Aldan were paved.
 There were areas where the pavement was completely absent, and the road during snowmelt (May - beginning of June) could become impassable.
 In 2006 Lena Highway was named one of the most dangerous roads in the world.

-The main disadvantage is the absence of a bridge over the Lena River.
-In summer passenger ferry operates, in the winter (December - April) traffic is possible via ice road, while during short spring and autumn, river crossing is possible only by air or hovercraft.
+The main disadvantage is the current absence of a bridge over the Lena River.
+In summer a passenger ferry operates, while in the winter (December - April) access is possible via ice road.
+However, during the short spring and autumn, access is possible only by air or hovercraft.

 Bridge over Lena

 There is no bridge over the Lena anywhere in Yakutia.
 One is meant to be built 40 km south of Yakutsk center, of some 3 km in length.
 In July 2013 the Federal Road Agency requested a tender to build a three-kilometer road-only bridge over the river, expecting a cost of $1.7 bn/56 bn RUB, and a 6-year construction period.
 The winner was planned to be announced in spring 2014.
 According to the plans of construction of the bridge across the Lena, it was to begin in 2014 and end in 2020, but it was postponed due to the perceived need of building a bridge across the Kerch Strait.

 Construction of a road bridge over the River Lena to Yakutsk was approved by president Vladimir Putin on 9 Nov 2019.
 Cost of the 3.2 km bridge and its 10.9 km of approaches was estimated at 63.7 billion Rubles (83 billion rubles including VAT [НДС]), of which a grant of 54.2 billion Rubles was to be provided, with the remainder to be sourced from investors.
-The bridge was to be toll-free for cars, with a toll for trucks.
+The bridge is to be toll-free for cars, with a toll for trucks.
+The bridge began construction in 2024, and is planned to be complete in late 2028.